 - Remove from heat and let it cool for 5 minutes.

-- Transfer to clean kitchen-safe spray bottle and use.
+- Transfer to a clean kitchen-safe spray bottle and use.
 Keep your spritz warm (not hot) during the cooking process.

 Bourbon BBQ Spritz